 Our scout programs are based on badge requirements and offered at a variety of sites and preserves.
 Programs offer hands-on learning incorporating science, history, art, and more.

-Our Summer Camps are designed for summer fun and learning.
-Camps are led by our professional educators.
-Our trained staff is experienced in supervision, safety techniques and activity development.
+Summer Adventures are designed for summer fun and learning.
+Programs are led by our professional educators.
+Our trained staff are experienced in supervision, safety techniques and activity development.

-Programming for adults, children and families includes hands-on workshops, storytelling, guided tours, lectures and seasonal events.
-On the first and third Thursdays of every month.
+Our public programs are built for adults, children and families.
+Program opportunities include hands-on workshops, storytelling, guided tours, lectures and seasonal events.

 A variety of history and environmental based programs are available to adult groups and taught by our Environmental Education staff and Dunn Museum Education staff.